SATS Certification FAQS

 Q) Is SATS certification a dog training certification?

-A) There currently two types of SATS certifications offered at this time:
+A) There are two types of SATS certifications offered at this time:

 - Behavior Analysis (how to figure out how to train ANYTHING),